thieulong/Song-Recognition/README.md

 # Song-Recognition
-A script to record your voice to analyst lyrics, then display the song name and singer.
+A script to either take input or record your voice to analyst lyrics, then display the song name and singer, follow by a Youtube link of the song.

 ### 1. Install Github & clone the script
 Firstly, to clone this script, you'll need to install Github to your device.
 Follow [this link](https://github.com/git-guides/install-git) for more!